Imaging reionization's last phases with I-front Lyman-$\alpha$ emissions: Methods

 where $F^{\rm inc}_{\rm LyC}$ is the ionizing photon number flux incident on the I-front.\footnote{We have tested this against the reionization redshift gradient method used in \cite{D_Aloisio_2019} and found good agreement.} Note that the \textsc{slower-$v_\mathrm{IF}$} model has been calibrated such that the peak of its $v_{\rm IF}$ distribution approximately matches that of the reference distribution.
 This model may underestimate $v_{\rm IF}$ because neutral islands are expected to be found in under-dense voids and at a late stage of reionization in which there are many overlapping streams of ionizing radiation.
 The main takeaway from Figure \ref{fig:hist_vIF} is that the I-fronts bounding the neutral islands in our simulations have $v_{\rm IF}$ within the range of expectation, ultimately informed by empirical measurements of the $z>5$ Ly$\alpha$ forest transmission (by way of the calibrated reference simulation in Ref. \cite{2024MNRAS.531.1951C}).

 Lastly, Figure \ref{fig:gas_slices} shows an example slice through the gas density field for one of our simulations at an epoch with volume-weighted average neutral fraction $x_\mathrm{HI}=20\%$.
-The lightly shaded regions represent neutral islands located in the voids of the density field near the completion of the reionization process.
+The lightly shaded regions correspond to cells with neutral fraction $\geq 10\%$, visualizing the neutral islands (the locations of which are not sensitive to the exact choice of threshold).
+The neutral islands are located in the voids of the density field near the completion of the reionization process.